needle4j/needle4k/README.md

 * needle4k can be used with [JUnit4](https://junit.org/junit4/), [JUnit5](https://junit.org/junit5/) or [TestNG](http://testng.org/).
 * Pluggable Mock providers: [EasyMock](https://easymock.org/) and [Mockito](https://mockito.org/), in particular

+# Documentation

+For documentation and more examples please refer to the [needle4k site docs](src/site/index.md).

 # Getting started

 Add the following dependencies to your pom.xml file to get started using needle4k: